muehlefeldt/unity-machine-learning/docs/run-log.md

 ## 6084
 * 20e6 length.
 * Same as 6083.
+* Well not really so promissing.
+Remaining below 0 reward with only slow gains towards the target.
+  * Ep. length is also no longer decreasing.

+## 6085 - 6104
+* What next?
+5e6 steps runs.
+Look again at parameters?
+Including the memory settings.

 # Next
 * Run 6018 to 6023 again but longer.
 Maybe 20e6.